yahyaDevF/noite-privacy-policy/privacypolicy.md

 **Notie App Privacy Policy**

-*Last Updated: [Date]*
+*Last Updated: [1.09.2024]*

 **1. Introduction**

 Welcome to Notie!
-Notie ("the App") is a note-taking application developed by [Your Company Name] ("we," "us," or "our").
+Notie ("the App") is a note-taking application developed by [TechValley] ("we," "us," or "our").
 This Privacy Policy is designed to help you understand how we collect, use, and safeguard your personal information when you use our app.

 **2. Information We Collect**